Southern Methodist University Mustang Band: Membership

 Band members come from the business, engineering, fine arts, and liberal arts colleges within SMU, as well as several colleges in the Dallas area that do not have a marching band.
 They usually join during their first year at SMU, but many join their Sophomore, Junior, or even Senior years.
 Typically, band members have played an instrument in high school or were in band in high school, but not always.
 Anyone is welcome to audition for the band.
 Scholarships are awarded based on ability.

 The SMU Mustang Band was an all-male ensemble for much of its first 60 years.
 Historically, the only women in the band were featured twirlers.
 When band director Frank Malone left in 1943 to form a US Army Air Corps band, he took 16 key band members with him.
 There weren't enough males left, so the band admitted women.
 By 1956 someone complained that women in the band were wearing trousers due to the uniform, and because SMU had a dress code prohibiting women from wearing slacks or trousers, the University decided to return the band to an all-male organization.
 Under pressure to provide equal opportunities for women, the Mustang Band readmitted women to the band permanently in 1977.

-Fundraising support

-SMU Mustang Band alumni, parents, and supporters comprise the Diamond M Club, the official fund-raising organization recognized by Southern Methodist University.
-The Club provides financial support for Mustang Band uniforms, instrumentation, game day meals, performances, and travel costs as needed.
-The primary purpose of the Club, however, is to raise money for student scholarships.
-Funds are added to a special endowment account at the end of each fiscal year.
-The Club is financed exclusively by member dues and donations.